Ethical Sourcing – Everything You Should Know In 2023

 - Local Sourcing: To support local economies and reduce carbon footprints, some companies prioritize sourcing goods and services from local suppliers.
 This makes it easier to make sure the product is ethically sourced.

-- Seafood Sustainability: Restaurants and grocery stores might source seafood from fisheries that practice sustainable fishing methods, ensuring marine ecosystems are not over exploited.
-However, there is some controversy about the labels the industry uses.
+- Seafood Sustainability: Restaurants and grocery stores might source seafood from fisheries that practice sustainable fishing methods, ensuring marine ecosystems are not over-exploited.

 1. Sedex